SahilPrajapati/getblk-brlse-simulation/README.md

 ### ***Why we choose multilple threads ?***
 Multi threading is the ability of a process to manage its use by more than one user at a time and to manage multiple requests by the same user without having to have multiple copies of the program.
-‐ Lightweight process
+ 1. Easy to handle.

-‐ Enhances efficiency in the context of communication.
+ 2. Lightweight process.

-- Easy to handle.
+ 3. Enhances efficiency in the context of communication.

-- Share resources like code section,data section.
+ 4. Share resources like code section and data section.